sebastinas/drt-tools/README.md

 * `nmu-eso`: Produce and schedule a list of rebuilds for packages having Built-Using on source packages with `Extra-Source-Only: yes` set.
 This command supports the following options:
    * `--bp priority`: specifiy a build priority (default: -50)
    * `--suite suite`: specify a suite
-* `usrmerged`: Check for packages moving files from / to /usr or vice versa.

 ## License